homebridge/homebridge-syno-spk/README.md

 The Homebridge UI app starts on port `8581`.
 The default username is **admin** with password **admin**.

+If you have the Synology Firewall enabled, make a rule to allow access to port 8581 and the port Homebridge was assigned too.

 ### Recommended Optional Steps:

 * [Enable compiling native modules](https://github.com/oznu/homebridge-syno-spk/wiki/DSM-7:-Enable-Compiling-Of-Native-Modules)